 HER: You gave her one of your massages?
 Do you know why?

-ME: I don't know, something inside of me was being more generous than I am.
+ME: It's confounding, I know.
+I can only say that something inside of me was being more generous than I am.

 HER: Your happy colon, maybe?

 Scientists call our gut the Second Brain, so Luana might have been dead right.
 Something inside of me was being more generous than I am?
 What a weird thing to say.
 Who even talks like that?
 But the story isn't quite over.
 On the way home I started doing the math on the number of massages I have left in the package I bought months ago, and counting the one I gave away, the sum was zero.
 I had given Nicole my very last massage.

 By the time I walked in the door and called Luana, she had done the math as well and already knew—plus Nicole had already called for a booking.
 That girl was serious about experiencing Luana's magic.
 We started laughing about it all over again, and once again, Luana asked about my thought processes.
 "I do remember thinking that Nicole would very likely fall in love with your work and become one of your loyal clients, I just wanted her to experience it freely and openly, to have that gift. "

 "Okay then, let's do this.
 Buy another package today, right now over the phone, and I'll toss in a free massage.
 You gave one away, and now it's back.
 How does that sound?"
 Luana has such a fun, loving, compelling way of keeping her cash flow moving forward, I've watched her do this before—strike a deal I can't refuse in the moment because it's such a win-win.